-Act, 42 U.S.C.
+Practitioners who dispense or prescribe condoms to participants in the office setting or family planning service clinics authorized by Title X of the Public Health Service Act, 42 U.S.C.
 300, et seq. must record the dispensation or prescription in either the participant's medical record or on a separate dispensing log.
 The documentation must include the following information: date, name of person dispensing, participant's name, and quantity dispensed.
+Such documentation needs to be maintained and retrievable upon request.
+Department requirements on retention of records as stated in the Chapter 100 Handbook apply.

-223.1.3 Sterilization
+A-223.1.4 Sterilization